The life expectancy of weathering steel depends on the following

 For longer required life spans and more corrosive environments additional thickness would be added.

-The NZ building code requires that roofing and cladding have a minimum 15 years resistance to water penetration.
+The New Zealand code requires that roofing and cladding have a minimum 15 years resistance to water penetration.

 For structural elements the requirement may be 50yrs